 Anne is the proud parent of her gifted and dyslexic son, Lawrence.
 Upon discovering his difficulty learning to read, they traveled all over the country looking for answers.
 After many failed attempts, they were determined to find programs that worked, and help students with their reading difficulties, so they didn’t have to struggle like Lawrence did.
 Upon discovering the Barton Reading & Spelling System, and the LiPS program, they knew they found the answers they were seeking, leading to the formation of Reading Success Plus.

 Anne received her Bachelor’s degree in finance and business administration from Chapman University.
 After an eleven-year career with Merrill Lynch, Anne made the decision to stay at home to accommodate Lawrence’s learning differences and advocate for him.
 Learning in a traditional school became so difficult that Anne decided to homeschool her son for several years.
+Anne is pursuing her Masters in Reading Science with a Dyslexia Certification, from Mt.
+St. Joseph University.

 Anne’s work with her son led her to become a full-time dyslexia advocate and founding member of Decoding Dyslexia-Michigan, a national grassroots advocacy group.
 She also founded the local Decoding Dyslexia-Michigan group, which educates and supports parents of dyslexic children.
 Anne is a board member of the Michigan Branch of the International Dyslexia Association.